-To support, educate and reconcile families of the incarcerated by sharing the love and truth of Jesus Christ.
+To support, educate and reconcile families affected by incarceration, and the communities in which they live, by sharing the love and truth of Jesus Christ.

 To reduce recidivism, create safer communities and change family legacies.